 I glanced at my love as we were about to get in the car.
-I’d never seen her so torn.
-She saw in my eyes that there was no hope, that the worst-case-scenario we’d discussed happened and our only option was to turn and return to my home.
-In Bushwick, Brooklyn with her.
+I had never seen her so torn.
+She saw in my eyes that there was no hope, that the worst-case-scenario we discussed happened and our only option was to turn and return to my home.
+In Brooklyn with her.

 The drive to the station was quiet.
-Marcie gave Mel and then me a hug at the Elmwood Park station where we’d catch a commuter train into the City.
+Marcie gave Mel and then me a hug at the station where we’d catch a commuter train into the city.